Simon Le Bon: Duran Duran

-In 2001, Duran Duran's original five members reunited to record a new studio album, Astronaut, for Epic Records.
+In 2001, Duran Duran's original five members reunited to record a new studio album, Astronaut for Epic Records.
 Astronaut was released worldwide on 11 October 2004.
-The album was preceded by the single "(Reach Up for The) Sunrise", their first UK Top 10 single in a decade.
+The album was preceded by the single record "(Reach Up for The) Sunrise", their first UK Top 10 single in a decade.

 Arcadia

 Before Duran Duran reunited in 1986, Le Bon formed the band Arcadia with Rhodes.
 The band had a UK/US top 10 hit with their first single "Election Day", and released one studio album, So Red the Rose in 1985.

 Solo excursions

 While Le Bon has been in Duran Duran for the band's entire recording history, he has also dabbled in solo outings.
 In 1985, for the Whitbread Round the World Race, he contributed a song titled "Grey Lady of the Sea" and narrated a video of that year's race called Drum (1987).
 "Grey Lady of the Sea" was released as a single in Japan in 1988.

 In 1989, for Jonathan Elias' Requiem for the Americas project, Le Bon contributed "Follow in My Footsteps", with the Bangles' Susanna Hoffs providing backing vocals.
 The track was released on 7" single in Italy that year.

 In 1998, along with friend Nick Wood and wife Yasmin, he set up SYN Entertainment (Simon Yasmin Nick) in Tokyo, Japan.
 Having first conceived the idea in 1988, Le Bon is currently described as SYN's "Founder and Chairman", while Wood is "Founder, President and Creative Director".

 In 2000, SYN Entertainment founded SYN Records which has released a number of compilations, some of which have included contributions by Le Bon.
 Another solo track, "Dreamboy", was featured on the SYN-released soundtrack to the Mario Van Peebles comedy film Love Kills (1998).

 Also in 2000, SYN co-executive produced the Duran Duran studio album Pop Trash along with Rhodes' and Cuccurullo's side-venture TV Mania.

 In October 2005 Dutch trance DJ Ferry Corsten released the track "Fire", with vocals by Le Bon.
-It was a remix of the lesser known Duran Duran single "Serious", from the studio album Liberty (1990).
+It was a remix of the lesser-known Duran Duran single "Serious", from the studio album Liberty (1990).